GarrettArm/gnatty/DockerApproach/README.md

         {replace with latest version}
     - sudo chmod +x /usr/local/bin/docker-compose

   - windows 10:

-    - to be added
+    - install github app from desktop.github.com
+    - clone this repo from github.com/lsulibraries/Drupal8Scaffoldings
+    - install docker app from https://docs.docker.com/docker-for-windows/install/
+        - you may need to create a free docker account
+        - Hyper-V and Containers must be enabled in your Windows install.
+Docker will attempt to enable them.
+    - open powershell
+        - try 'docker -v' and 'docker-compose -v' to see the installed versions
+        - try 'docker run hello-world' (this will pull an image from the repo & run it)
+        - go to docker toolbar icon, right-click, 'Settings'. in Settings panel, do 'Shared Drive', enable 'C' drive sharing.

   - osX:

     - to be added

+  - after installing docker:
+    - navigate in a shell to the folder with your docker-composer, then 'docker-compose up'

 Note:  On first `docker-compose up`, the MySQL container will need a few seconds to prepare.
 Until the database is built, it will give bad responses.
 Wait a few seconds on first build.

-phpMyAdmin runs at localhost:8888 apache runs at localhost:1337 drupal runs at localhost:8080
+see Drupal at localhost:5000

 Some Commands:

  Starting a box -- least invasive to most invasive

-docker-compose up --build -d
+docker-compose up -d

-  - builds the docker-compose.yml file in this directory (d = detached)
+  - builds, using the docker-compose.yml file in this directory (d = detached)

 docker-compose build --no-cache

-  - hard rebuild without cached version of build files (your updates aren't sticking for some reason, do this)
+  - hard rebuilds the individual containers without cached version of build files (if your updates aren't sticking for some reason, do this)

 docker-compose down && docker volume prune && docker system prune && docker-compose build --no-cache && docker-compose up

 docker